joolstorrentecalo/gitlab-foss/doc/development/rake_tasks.md

 There are a few caveats for this Rake task:

-- You need to be on the same branch on your machine as the source branch of the merge request.
+- You need to be on the same branch on your machine as the source branch of the Merge Request.
 - The pipeline must have been completed.
 - You may need to wait for the test report to be parsed and retry again.